North Carolina board bars UNC Center for Civil Rights from litigating

 “This is an ideological attack on those who train and provide representation in civil rights matters, full stop.”

-A man was escorted out of the meeting after he stood up to tell the board their supposed support for civil rights was hypocritical, since “there would be no civil rights center” after the vote.
+That board members claimed to support civil rights just minutes before voting to cripple the Center for Civil Rights was unnerving for some.
+A man was escorted out of the meeting after he stood up to tell the board their professed support for civil rights was hypocritical, since “there would be no civil rights center” after the vote.

 “Don’t you understand?” he asked.